MRGilak/moonwalk/_notes/Computer Science/Cryptography/Primality Test.md

 ---
 layout: note
 title: "Primality Test"
-date: 2025-08-14
+date: 2025-08-23
-excerpt: "Behind the seemingly random distribution of prime numbers lies a fascinating world of algorithms and theorems, from the ancient Sieve Algorithm to the modern Prime Number Theorem, all working together to unravel the mystery of primality."
+excerpt: "Heres a possible excerpt:  Testing whether a number is prime or not can be surprisingly efficient, yet deceptively simple.
+From the Sieve Algorithm to Fermats Primality Test, and even random trials, each approach holds its own secrets - and"
 ---

+#cryptography #computer-science
-To test wether a given number $n$ is prime or not, we can check all the integers from $1$ to $n - 1$ to see if $n$ is divisible to any of them.
+To test whether a given number $n$ is prime or not, we can check all the integers from $1$ to $n - 1$ to see if $n$ is divisible to any of them.
 But to make this more efficient, we can think of it as this: a composite number can be thought of as $n = p_1 * p_2\ * ...$, where $p_i$ are prime numbers.
 The largest case for $p_i$ happens when there is only 2 of them and they are equal to each other, so it is sufficient to look through $1$ to  $\sqrt{n}$ to see if it is a prime number or not.

 # The Sieve Algorithm
 An old algorithm used for finding prime numbers is the __Sieve Algorithm__.
 It loops over all the numbers from $2$ to $\sqrt{n}$ and if it finds an unmarked number, it marks it as prime and eliminates all its multiples from the list.
 For example, let's say we want to find all the prime numbers up to $100$.
 We start from $2$.
 Since it's unmarked we mark it as prime and eliminate all of its multiples (even numbers) from the list.
 Now we go to the next unmarked number, which is $3$.
 Since it is unmarked, we mark it as a prime and eliminate all of its multiples (we can start the elimination from $3^2=9$, since there won't be any unmarked multiples before that.